 We are very pleased to announce that the 25th International Academic Mindtrek conference will take place between the 16th and 18th of November 2022.
 The conference will welcome proposals for full papers, workshops, demonstrations and poster presentations on a variety of topics (see tracks below) as well as a Doctoral Consortium.

 Chairs: Juho Hamari (Tampere University) and Benedikt Morschheuser (FAU Erlangen-Nürnberg)

-Gamification, i.e. a “process of transforming any activity, system, service, product or organizational structure into one which affords positive experiences, skills and practices similar to those afforded by games, and is often referred to as the gameful experience.
-This is commonly but optionally done with an intention to facilitate changes in behaviours or cognitive processes.
+Description: Gamification is considered as a “process of transforming any activity, system, service, product, or organizational structure into one which affords positive experiences, skills, and practices similar to those afforded by games and is often referred to as the gameful experience” (Hamari, 2019).
+This is commonly, but optionally, applied with an intention to facilitate changes in human behaviours or stimulate cognitive processes.
 As the main inspirations of gamification are games and play, gamification is realized through the application of game design (Morschheuser et al., 2017).

 Gamification has become an umbrella concept that, to varying degrees, includes and encompasses other related technological developments such as serious games, game-based learning, exergames & quantified-self, games with a purpose/human-based computation games, and persuasive technology.